 The Thai army claims Cambodian troops shot at a Bangkok Airways flight.

-A Spanish guy in Bangkok posts on Facebook about committing suicide, and then goes through with it.
+A Spanish guy in Bangkok posts on Facebook about committing suicide, and then goes

 Bangkok's international airport received stinging criticism this week in Asian Sentinel.